 Display time summaries for each subtree in the current buffer.
 This puts overlays at the end of each headline, showing the total time recorded under that heading, including the time of any subheadings.
-You can use visibility cycling to study the tree, but the overlays disappear automatically when the buffer is changed.
+You can use visibility cycling to study the tree, but the overlays disappear when you change the buffer (see variable org-remove-highlights-with-change) or press C-c C-c.